 It turns out that infants create very little DHA and ARA from the ALA and LA they get from breast milk and/or infant formula.
 Years ago, infant formulas contained ALA and LA, but no DHA or ARA.
 Research from back then found higher blood levels of DHA and ARA in breast-fed infants in comparison to formula-fed infants, and there’s also evidence that there may be some benefits to having preformed DHA and ARA during infancy.

 Because of these findings, almost all infant formulas are now fortified with pre-formed DHA and ARA.
-Although experts agree that breast milk is the ideal nutrition for infants, and we agree, there are some situations where breast feeding is not possible or has to be supplemented with infant formula.
+Although experts agree that breast milk is the ideal nutrition for infants (we do too!), there are some situations where breast feeding is not possible or has to be supplemented with infant formula.
 One great example is infants with severe and/or multiple food allergies.
-In such cases where an infant formula is needed, experts recommend using an infant formula which contains between 0.2% and 0.5% of total fatty acids as DHA, and at least as much ARA as DHA (Koletzko, 2008).
+In cases where an infant formula is needed to supplement or replace breast milk, experts recommend using an infant formula which contains between 0.2% and 0.5% of total fatty acids as DHA, and at least as much ARA as DHA (Koletzko, 2008).

-For those of you with little ones drinking Neocate, you can feel confident that the levels of DHA and ARA fall right in the middle of this range.
+The levels of DHA and ARA in Neocate infant formulas fall right in the middle of this range.
 In fact, the level of DHA in Neocate infant formulas is comparable to the worldwide average found in breast milk of about 0.32% (Brenna, 2007).
 Here are the levels of DHA and ARA in Neocate infant formulas available in the United states, expressed both as a percentage and as milligrams in 100 calories (5 fluid ounces of formula, when prepared as directed):